stratdev3/SimpleW/documentation/simplew/docs/guide/websockets.md

 # WebSockets

-The WebsocketModule provides a the two-way communication channels over HTTP called Websockets : server can push data to the client without it has to request (except first time to connect socket).
+The WebsocketModule provides two-way communication channels over HTTP called WebSockets: the server can push data to the client without the client having to request it (except the first time to open the socket).

 ## Key Concepts